SongwuJob/SCMVC/README.md

 ## 3.Datasets

-- The MNIST-USPS and BDGP datasets are placed in "data" folder.
-The other datasets could be downloaded from [cloud](https://pan.baidu.com/s/18If7bx2ZOVZhyijtzycjXA). key: data
+- The all datasets could be downloaded from [cloud](https://pan.baidu.com/s/18If7bx2ZOVZhyijtzycjXA). key: data

 - Particularly, thanks to the valuable works [MFLVC](https://github.com/SubmissionsIn/MFLVC) and [GCFAggMVC](https://github.com/Galaxy922/GCFAggMVC) for providing these datasets.